lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

 ## Lighting render pass

-We will create a new class named `LightingRenderPass` to manage the definition and creation of the render pass used in this phase.
+We are ready now to develop the code needed to support the lighting phase.
+As a first step, we will create a new class named `LightingRenderPass` to manage the definition and creation of the render pass used in this phase.
 The class is defined like this:

 ```java
 package org.vulkanb.eng.graph.lighting;